Flour tortilla: Central America

 Tortillas in Central America sometimes differ somewhat from their Mexican counterparts, although are made similarly.
 In Guatemala and El Salvador, the tortillas are about 5 millimeters thick and about 10 centimeters in diameter, thicker than Mexican tortillas, but similar in size to Mexican gorditas.
 Like the Mexican tortillas, the maize is soaked in a mixture of water and lime (or lye), then rinsed and ground.
 In El Salvador, they sometimes use sorghum (called maicillo there) to make tortillas when there is not enough maize.
 Also in El Salvador, there is a particularly large and thick tortilla called a "chenga" on top of which food is placed, like an edible plate, to serve food to the labourers in coffee plantations and farms.

 Honduras is well known for using wheat flour tortillas to make baleadas, which consist of a wheat flour tortilla, folded in half, with various items (beans, cream, scrambled eggs) put inside.

 Maize and wheat tortillas can often be found in supermarkets in El Salvador and Costa Rica, produced by Mexican companies.

 Stuffed tortillas known as pupusas are also a famous dish of traditional Salvadoran cuisine.

 United States

 Tortillas are widely used in the United States, in recipes of Mexican origin and many others.
 As a testament to their popularity, the Tortilla Industry Association (TIA) estimated Americans consumed approximately 85 billion tortillas in 2000 (not including tortilla chips).
 They are more popular than all other ethnic breads such as English muffins, pita bread, and bagels.

-Tortilla chips –made from maize tortillas cut into wedges, then fried – first gained popularity in the 1940s in Los Angeles, California, and were mass-produced there.
-The ingredients in maize tortillas are maize, lime, and water.
-Fried chips add salt and vegetable oil.

-Flour tortillas are commonly used in burritos.
-They are also used to make fajitas, wraps, sandwiches, quesadillas, casseroles and stews, and there are numerous other uses.

 Many people from both Northern Mexico and throughout the Southwestern United States eat tortillas as a staple food.
 Many restaurants use wheat flour tortillas in a variety of non-Mexican and Mexican recipes.
 Many grocery stores sell ready-made tortillas.